 The Tokyo National Museum was established in 1872, making it the oldest museum in Japan.
-Its collection comprises more than 117,000 cultural properties, including many National Treasures and Important Cultural Properties.
-We collect, preserve, conserve, and display tangible cultural properties from across Japan and other Asian regions.
+The Museum's collection is comprised of more than 119,000 cultural properties, including many National Treasures and Important Cultural Properties.
+We collect, restore, conserve, and display tangible cultural properties from across Japan and other Asian regions.
 We also conduct research on these objects and promote understanding of art through educational programs.